InkDAO/gitbook/protocol-overview/content-storage.md

 **Publication**: Marcus publishes.
 Content stays on IPFS with its CID.
 Thumbnail uploads to IPFS publicly.
 Metadata submits to Ethereum blockchain via MarketPlace contract.
 Post assigned unique token ID.
 Gas fee (~$5-10 mainnet, pennies testnet) goes to network validators.
 No separate contract deployment—all posts managed in single MarketPlace contract (ERC-6909).

 **Purchase**: Sarah buys for 0.03 ETH.
 Her wallet sends ETH to MarketPlace contract.
-Contract splits payment: 0.0285 ETH (95%) to Marcus, 0.0015 ETH (5%) to platform infrastructure.
+The full 0.03 ETH goes directly to Marcus.
 Contract mints ERC-6909 tokens (1 unit of that token ID) to Sarah's wallet.
 Transaction is atomic—everything succeeds together or nothing happens.

 **Access**: Sarah wants to read.
 Frontend queries blockchain for CID and token ID.
 Backend checks Sarah's token balance (ERC-6909) for that specific token ID.
 Confirms ownership.
 Fetches content from IPFS.
 Serves to Sarah's browser.
 Feels instant, but multiple systems work together behind the scenes.